 Some juvenile sockeye overwinter in the Talkeetna-to-Devil Canyon sub-basin.
-This has been documented by winter sampling and the downstream outmigrant trap catches of age 1+ fish at RM 103 (ADF&G 1983b, 1984b).
+This has been documented by winter sampling and the downstream outmigrant trap catches of age 1+ fish at RM 103 (ADF&G 1983b, Schmidt et al. 1984).
 However, catches of age 1+ sockeye have been low (less than 1 percent of the outmigrant trap catches), which indicates that this reach of river is not used extensively for overwintering.
-Age 1+ sockeye have been observed in sloughs 9 and 11 (ADF&G 1984b).
+Age 1+ sockeye have been observed in sloughs 9 and 11 (Schmidt et al. 1984).